ttaubert/octoblog/_posts/2018-08-16-bitslicing-with-karnaugh-maps.markdown

 ### Putting it all together

 The first three variables ensure that we negate inputs only once. `t0` replaces the common subexpression `b & nc`.
-Things any optimizing compiler would do too.
+Any optimizing compiler would do the same.

 {% codeblock lang:cpp %}
 void SBOX(uint8_t a, uint8_t b, uint8_t c, uint8_t* l, uint8_t* r) {